-The Level 3 Certificate in Insurance is a core qualification for insurance staff working across all sectors of the industry.
+The Level 3 Certificate in Insurance is a core qualification for insurance staff working across all sectors of the profession.
 The Certificate develops core knowledge and confidence of the key disciplines needed before you focus your subsequent studies and specialise according to your ambitions and career requirements.

-It provides a grounding in basic insurance principles including the regulatory environment, key disciplines of underwriting and claims, in addition to popular products such as motor, household, healthcare and packaged commercial insurances.
+It provides a grounding in basic general insurance principles including the regulatory environment, key disciplines of underwriting and claims, in addition to popular products such as motor, household, healthcare and packaged commercial insurances.

 Before starting study, check to see whether any of your previous academic qualifications or credits from other professional bodies and institutes can be carried towards completion of the Certificate.

 Specific study time guidelines are provided for each unit on its webpage and in the CII qualifications brochure.
 The notional Ofqual ‘Total Qualification Time’ for this qualification is 160 hours.
 This represents the time a student might typically take to complete the qualification by the shortest combination of units.
 The number of hours may increase dependent on the units chosen, varying from 160–200 hours.

 Certificate level units are a assessed by multiple choice question (MCQ) exams.
 For online MCQ exams, results notification is immediate on completion.
 For paper-based MCQ exams, results are released five weeks' following the exam sitting.

 Qualification units are delivered through purchasing an Enrolment, equipping you with the essential materials to support core learning.
 For a single fee, an Enrolment typically includes: study text, assessment and access to RevisionMate, our online study tool.